 Overall, both handsets offer pretty great value for the money.

-OnePlus 8T vs Google Pixel 5: Which should you buy?
+OnePlus 8T vs. Google Pixel 5: Which should you buy?

 Alternatively, customers looking for extra premium features will likely find what they’re after with the Google Pixel 5.
 An IP68 water and dust resistance rating, wireless charging, and mmWave 5G support in the US are features we’re used to seeing in flagships much closer to the $1,000 mark.
-By sacrificing small amounts of processing power, Google is able to offer those little extra bells and whistles that OnePlus can’t.
+By sacrificing small amounts of processing power, Google can offer those little extra bells and whistles that OnePlus can’t.